Apply for a mining licence

 - Address any Native Title requirements*

-- DPJR assesses application and objections.
+- DJPR assesses application and objections.
 Applicant may be asked for additional information.

 - DJPR makes recommendation to grant or refuse the licence.